 Here when you need us.

 Accidents can happen at any time and it’s nice to know you have the emergency care you need to help.
-Designated a Level IV Trauma center, Tri-County Health Care's Emergency Department specializes in acute care of patients who arrive without an appointment either by their own means or by ambulance.
+Designated a Level IV Trauma Center, Tri-County Health Care's emergency department specializes in acute care of patients who arrive without an appointment either by their own means or by ambulance.
 Patients are seen with a variety of illnesses and injuries, some of them life-threatening.
 Available 24 hours a day, seven days a week, the staff is trained to work quickly and efficiently to provide treatment with minimal information.

-Our Emergency Department is staffed by specially trained physicians and nurses dedicated to emergency medicine.
+Our emergency department is staffed by specially trained physicians and nurses dedicated to emergency medicine.
 Each has received advanced training in the areas of life support, trauma, stroke and advanced cardiac care.

-Patients Under Age 18
+Patients Younger Than 18

 Dial 911 for an emergency.